- The largest animal of the ocean: The Blue Whale, Balaenoptera musculus.

 Even though baleen whales reach such enormous sizes, they feast on surprisingly small creatures—krill, zooplankton and small fish.
 An adult whale can eat about 40 million krill a day!
 They just open their mouths, position themselves properly and then suck in all the krill in one gulp—a feeding method called filter feeding.

-The Whale Shark, The Largest Fish, Rhincodon typus
+The Largest Fish: The Whale Shark, Rhincodon typus

-With its characteristic dotted pattern, the whale shark is found globally, and prefers warmer, more tropical climates like those of Western Australia, where they are frequently sighted.
+With its characteristic dotted pattern, the whale shark is found globally, but prefers warmer, more tropical climates like those of Western Australia, where they are frequently sighted.
 This massive fish roams the open water, filter feeding like baleen whales, coming to the surface to feed.

 The Whale Shark is known as a gentle creature that minds its own business and feeds on krill.
 There have been a few times when Whale Sharks have rammed into the sides of boats, mostly while feeding, and these strikes do not appear to be malicious in nature.